hypertidy/tabularaster/README.md

 Tabularaster provides:

 -   extraction of cells as a simple data frame with "object ID" and "cell index"
+-   `as_tibble` for raster data, with options for value column and cell, dimension and date indexing
 -   workers to bring `sf` support to `raster`

 There is some overlap with `quadmesh` and `spex` while I figure out where things belong.